yimpyomp/DSAT-Trimmer/README.md

 ## Current Version: eMFdTrimmer v1.0.0
 * If program _does not_ display a build version upon execution, please download the latest build.
 Essential bugfixes have been implemented as of v1.0.0
 ## Known Issues
+* Company owned/managed machines _do not permit_ the required Python version to be installed without Admin priveleges.
 * Extra pages of template PDF is being included regardless of whether it contains a question answered incorrectly
 * Equations are not rendered in final missed questions page